ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-The choice of having a different facade for each sub-system favours the separation of concerns and is a way to avoid bloating a single "Test Harness" with too many unrelated functionalities (`Single Responsibility Principle
+The choice of having a different facade for each sub-system favours the separation of concerns and is a way to avoid bloating a single "Test Harness" class with too many unrelated functionalities and responsibilities (`Single Responsibility Principle
 <https://en.wikipedia.org/wiki/Single-responsibility_principle>`__).

-The facade is also a known design pattern
-(`FACADE <https://refactoring.guru/design-patterns/facade>`__), which
-core idea is to provide a simplified interface to a complex system.
+The facade is also a well known design pattern (`FACADE <https://refactoring.guru/design-patterns/facade>`__), which core idea is to provide a simplified interface to a complex system.
-In this case the complex system is the test harness itself, with all its internal mechanisms that sometimes may be too technical to be exposed to the test scripts.
+In this case the complex system is the test harness itself, with all its internal mechanisms that sometimes may be too technical to be exposed in the test scripts.

 Facades-based design is visually represented in the following UML diagram.